balancer/docs-v1/getting-started/faq.md

 Traders can benefit from the diverse set of pools, each subject to different slippage, fees and spot prices between any pair of their tokens.
 They can be:

 * Conventional traders seeking to exchange any token for another with the best return possible
-* Arbitrageurs seeking profit by levelling market inefficiencies between DEXs and even CEXs
+* Arbitrageurs seeking profit by levelling market inefficiencies between Balancer pools and other DEXs or CEXs
 * Ethereum Smart Contracts seeking liquidity for a variety of other use cases such as liquidating positions in other protocols, trading on behalf of users of other platforms, etc.

 ### Is Balancer Protocol fully permission-less?